Safety & support

 Print

-— If you have any water outlets you don’t use regularly (shower, bath, internal/external taps and hose pipes), run them for around five minutes at least once a moth to help prevent water becoming stagnant.
+• If you have taps or showers you don’t use regularly, run them for 5-10 minutes at least once a month to clear the pipes.